Cross-Seasonal Resource Use and Selenium Levels in Boreal Breeding White-winged Scoters

 Focal Species: White-winged Scoter (Melanitta delgandi)

 Project Description: Based on breeding waterfowl surveys, Lesser Scaup (LESC) and White-winged scoters (WWSC) have both declined throughout the northern boreal forest with highly correlated population trends.
 Given the similar population fluctuations, it is plausible both taxa share common causes of decline.
-One of the hypotheses proposed for the decline of LESC is that increasing contaminants, particularly Selenium (Se), are affecting breeding populations, and so we are evaluating aspects of Se dynamics in both species.
+One of the hypotheses proposed for the decline of LESC is that increasing contaminants, particularly Selenium (Se), are affecting breeding populations, and so this project evaluates aspects of Se dynamics in both species.
 Specifically, we are evaluating the hypothesis that females with high body burdens do not deposit Se into eggs due to their reliance on exogenous nutrients for egg production.
+Objectives include: 1) Measure Se concentrations in various WWSC and LESC tissues; 2) Determine the liver:egg Se relationship in WWSC and LESC and compare these relationship to those reported for other avian species; 3) Determine if the liver:egg Se ratio fits with our model based on the estimated reproductive energetic strategy and the Se concentrations from endogenous and dietary sources; and 4) Determine on a large scale using stable-isotopes (wintering grounds vs. breeding grounds) where Se is being acquired.

 Cross-Seasonal Resource Use and Selenium Levels in Boreal Breeding White-winged Scoters